tararoshan/ccat/README.md

 - cURL from a website (GitHub)
 - add in pictures, gifs
 - RUN THE SERVER BFORE THE CLIENT!!!
+- cannot cd and expect the client to remember -- need to do cd && whatever other command
 ## How ccat works

 ## Requirement Completion